-Address: 1, Xanthoudidou street, Eleftherias Square.
+Address: 1, Xanthoudidou Street, Eleftherias Square.

 Historical Museum of Crete

 If you wish to get the full picture regarding the Cretan civilization during the post-Christian years, you should undoubtedly visit the Historical Museum of Crete.
-On the west of the port, following the coastal road you will find it housed in a neoclassical building, formerly the residence of Andreas Kalokerinos, famous benefactor of the town.
-You will find very interesting collections of Byzantine sculptures, pictures of Cretan School of Hagiography, coins, heirlooms from the Cretan revolutions, examples of folk art with special textiles, a place dedicated to the great writer Nikos Kazantzakis and Emm.
+On the west of the port, following the coastal road, you will find it housed in a neoclassical building, formerly the residence of Andreas Kalokerinos, a famous benefactor of the town.
+You will find very interesting collections of Byzantine sculptures, pictures of the Cretan School of Hagiography, coins, heirlooms from the Cretan revolutions, examples of folk art with special textiles, a place dedicated to the great writer Nikos Kazantzakis and Emm.
 Tsouderos.
 You will have the opportunity to admire the painting of Dominicos Theotokopoulos "View of Mt.
 Sinai and the Monastery of St. Catherine", which is his only painting exposed in Crete.